varigence/docs/bimlflex/concepts/data-mart-templates.md

 ![Column Metadata](../user-guide/images/bimlflex-ss-v5-excel-data-mart-fk-dimension.png "Column Metadata")

-Note that since there is a foreign key pointing to the customer dimension key, the Fact’s CustomerID column should be renamed to CustomerKey.
+Note that since there is a foreign key pointing to the customer dimension key, the Fact's CustomerID column should be renamed to CustomerKey.

 Refresh the metadata in BimlStudio to review, build and test.